How to use filters

-Most columns in a metrics/example table have a corresponding filter widget in the Filters panel.
+All columns in a metrics/example table have a corresponding filter widget in the Filters panel.
 The filter widgets include sliders, check boxes, and search boxes, depending on the types of the column values.
+If a column is not filter-able such as an image column, the filter widget is displayed as a title bar only.

 Each filter widget has a set of tools on its title bar.
 From left to right, they are: